 How To Grow Perennials Successfully

 Perennials are plants that come back year after year, sometimes for decades.
-The flowers are generally not as showy as those of annuals, which only last a year.
-They're prized because of their sturdiness, varieties of their colors, and the shapes of their leaves and blooms.
+The flowers are generally not as showy as annuals, which only last a year.
+They're prized because of their sturdiness, variety of their colors, and the shapes of their leaves and blooms.
 Most are also easy to grow and don't need too much pampering.
 These plants often make up herbaceous borders in a garden.
-Different sorts of perennials include Virginia bluebells, larkspur, mayapple, and black cohosh.
+Different perennials include Virginia bluebells, larkspur, mayapple, and black cohosh.
 Perennials can have very different requirements for sunlight, climate, soil conditions, and water.

 Mayapple is a plant for a shady, damp spot in the garden.
 It has large leaves that form an umbrella shape and is one of the first flowers to bloom in spring.
 The mayapple produces a single white flower which turns into a golden fruit by late summer.
 The fruit is edible.
 The plant can be propagated by rhizomes or seeds and should be planted in moist, acidic soil.

 Black cohosh is often grown as a medicinal herb.
 Itâ€™s mainly used to ease problems in the female reproductive system.
 Itâ€™s native to the eastern part of North America and can be found as far west as Arkansas.
 Itâ€™s found in the woods and produces clusters of white flowers in the early summer.
 It likes heavy, damp soil.
 Black cohosh has a somewhat fetid smell that gives it the nickname of bugbane.